Barabar Caves: Sudama Cave

-The ceiling of the Sudama cave is arched.
+The ceiling of the Sudama Cave is arched.
 The cave is composed of a circular vaulted chamber and a vaulted room with the rectangular form of mandapa.
 The interior walls of the cave represent a technical feat: they are perfectly flat with polished granite surfaces that create a mirrored effect.
 The flat, mirror-plane surfaces reverberate sound, creating a very pronounced echo phenomenon, amplifying vibrations and harmonies, and may have been favorable to the songs or chanting of the monks.

-All of Barabar's caves share this polished interior to a greater or lesser extent, with the exception of Lomas Rishi cave, whose interior, although designed on the same model as the others, is only half-finished.
+All Barabar's caves share this polished interior to a greater or lesser extent, with the exception of Lomas Rishi Cave, whose interior, although designed on the same model as the others, is only half-finished.